learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 width="800" height="600">
 ```

-There are two noteable things about the `img` tag.
+There are two notable things about the `img` tag.
 The first is that it has no
 closing tag.
 This tag closes itself.
 Secondly, it handles a lot of attributes.
 Our `alt` attribute provides descriptive text the browser can display if it
 can't find the image file.
 The browser can also display the `title` text to give